jadecobra/python_tdd_exercises/source/AssertionError.rst

    E       AssertionError: True is not false

-this is familiar, it was the first failing test we wrote in :doc:`Setup a Test Driven Development Environment`
+this is familiar, it was the first failing test we wrote in :doc:`How to Setup a Test Driven Development Environment`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^